Shopify/shopify_app/README.md

 (e.g. `--scope read_products, write_orders, write_products` or `--scope "read_products, write_orders, write_products"`)
 For more information, refer the [docs](http://docs.shopify.com/api/tutorials/oauth).
 * `embedded` - the default is to generate an [embedded app](http://docs.shopify.com/embedded-app-sdk), if you want a legacy non-embedded app then set this to false, `--embedded false`
+* `online` - the default is to create an [online mode app](https://help.shopify.com/api/getting-started/authentication/oauth#api-access-modes), if you want an offline mode app set this to false, `--online false`

 You can update any of these settings later on easily, the arguments are simply for convenience.